iliyi/requirejs.bundles/README.md

-#requirejs.bundles
+#about requirejs.bundles

 A extensions used to set [config.bundles](http://www.requirejs.org/docs/api.html#config-bundles) for requirejs automatically.

 ##Introduction

 This extensions add a `bundles()` function to the `require` object.
 Pass the deps array to this function, it will automatic set the `config.bundles` for requirejs, so that the dependence will be load in one request.

 ##Configuration